 And it was the year that then-owner Ted Turner—upset at an 8-21 start—told manager Dave Bristol to take a 10-day vacation in May, and Turner named himself interim manager.
 This lasted for one game, after which then-commissioner Bowie Kuhn told Turner that anyone who owned stock in a team was forbidden from managing it.

-Snitker was a critical figure in helping to develop the homegrown players who were so critical in the Braves winning a professional sports-record 14 consecutive division titles from 1991-2005.
+Snitker was a critical figure in helping to develop the homegrown players who were so critical in the Braves winning a professional-sports-record 14 consecutive division titles from 1991-2005 (not including 1994 strike season).

 POST-PLAYING CAREER POSITIONS